 Brand New Problems with Security Tokenization

-That said, the introduction of security tokenization will also introduce some new problems for the companies attempting to issue those tokens.
+That said, the introduction of security tokenization will also introduce some new problems for anyone attempting to issue those tokens.

 Developing the blockchain infrastructure.